 If you don’t change your spark plug, you must inspect them and clean them if necessary using a wire brush.
-Check for a broke porcelain or burnt electrode that will require replacement.
+Check for broken porcelain or burnt electrode that will require replacement.

 While your air filter should be changed annually, you must regularly check and clean your filter during the mowing season.
 Check out my article on air filters to find cleaning instructions.

-Step 7: Remove Dirt & Debris around Your Gravely Cooling Fins and Engine
+Step 7: Remove Dirt & Debris around Your Cooling Fins and Engine

 The area around your engine must be kept cool.
 When debris collects in your cooling fins and around your engine, air can’t circulate around your engine block and cylinder to keep it cool.